Introduction

 This is a very famous example which is fixed by the next implementation of the borrow checker, polonius.

-Borrowck 6 @adotinthevoid @Nilstrieb
+Borrowck 6 @adotinthevoid @Noratrieb

 Warning: this quiz is still "work-in-progress", some questions might not have good explanations (or any at all), formatting/structure/titles/etc are not final, and so on.
 You might want to return here on a later date.